Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Introduction

-The core innovation in our study is the life-cycle perspective.
-While previous studies examine impacts at a particular point in time, we show that the consequences of war shocks are often strongest late in life.
-Thus, a life-cycle perspective is critical for assessing the overall impact of WWII and armed conflicts in general.\footnote{Similarly, \cite{Kesternich2020} show that the impact of war-related sex ratio imbalances on fertility depends crucially on when fertility is assessed. \citet{Maas1999} find that wartime military service had negative effects on German men's occupational status only in the short run. \cite{Ramirez2021} show that the long-term effects of childhood exposure to war depend critically on its timing.} A second innovation of our study is that we examine the effects of individual shocks, such as war captivity or injuries.
-Previous work has focused chiefly on the effects of war on entire cohorts or regions, or on the impact of wartime service in general.\footnote{To our knowledge, the only evidence of the economic impact of war captivity and injuries comes from the American Civil War of 1861-65 \citep{Lee2005,Costa2012,Costa2020}.}
+The core innovation of our study is the life-cycle perspective.
+We show that the labor market consequences of individual war shocks often become visible only at certain stages of life, making a life-cycle perspective essential.
+This result is consistent with previous work on the impact of military service, which emphasizes the importance of a long-term perspective \citep{Bedard2006,Angrist2011}.\footnote{Similarly, \cite{Kesternich2020} show that the impact of war-related sex ratio imbalances on fertility depends crucially on when fertility is assessed.} A second innovation of our study is that we examine the response to \textit{individual} shocks, complementing previous work on the effects of war on entire cohorts or regions.
+Among the shocks are war captivity and injury, two widespread but hardly studied war experiences.
+To our knowledge, the only evidence on the economic impact of these wartime shocks comes from the American Civil War of 1861-65 \citep{Lee2005,Costa2012,Costa2020} and this evidence confirms the importance of these shocks for socioeconomic outcomes later in life.\footnote{More evidence exists on the impact of war captivity on health and mortality, although many studies show only statistical associations; see \cite{myrskyla2023look} for recent causal evidence from the Finnish Civil War.} In addition, we highlight that the consequences of displacement for education and labor market careers interact critically with the age at displacement, adding to a growing literature documenting heterogeneity in the impact of displacement \citep[][see \citeauthor{Becker2019}, \citeyear{Becker2019}, and \citeauthor{Becker2022}, \citeyear{Becker2022}, for recent surveys of forced displacement]{Bauer2013,Bauer2019,Sarvimaeki2022}.

 Our study also relates to the literature on human capital and labor supply decisions \citep{BenPorath1967, heckman1976life}.
-Interest has focused on whether standard models can explain important empirical regularities, such as the shape of age-experience profiles in earnings \citep{Mincer1997}, or long-run trends in life expectancy, schooling, and labor supply \citep{Hazan2009,Cervellatietal2013}.
-In contrast, there exists less evidence on whether such models can explain the individual responses to \textit{exogenous shocks}.
-A notable exception is a recent literature on the effect of diseases on human capital investments and development \citep{bleakley2010health, fortson2011mortality, ManuelliYurdagul2021}.
-In comparison, rather than shifts in life expectancy across time and place, we exploit realized shocks on the individual level.
+Interest has focused on whether standard models can explain important empirical regularities, such as the shape of age-experience profiles in earnings \citep{Mincer1997}, or long-run trends in schooling and labor supply \citep{Hazan2009,Cervellatietal2013}.
+In contrast, there exists less evidence on whether such models can explain the response to exogenous \textit{shocks}.
+A notable exception is the literature on the effect of diseases on human capital investments and development \citep{bleakley2010health, fortson2011mortality, ManuelliYurdagul2021}.
+In comparison, rather than shifts in life expectancy across time and place, we study the response to realized shocks on the individual level.